Unmanned Aerial Systems (UAS) / Drone Operations

 We are committed to transparency in all aspects of our drone operations.

-View our Drone in the First Responder Transparency Dashboard, where you can access information on all operational flights, including the reason for deployment and each drone’s actual flight path.
+View our Drone as a First Responder Transparency Dashboard, where you can access information on all operational flights, including the reason for deployment and each drone’s actual flight path.